|

 effort to impose order by sovereign authority.
 Although we are trained

-flows from a sovereign centre), close attention to the reality of cities
+that flows from a sovereign centre), close attention to the reality

-reveals something different.
-Multiple authorities are the rule, not
+of cities reveals something different.
+Multiple authorities are the

-the exception.
-Some of these authorities pretend not to be political,
+rule, not the exception.
+Some of these authorities pretend not to

-because that gives them more autonomy in relation to the ostensible
+be political, because that gives them more autonomy in relation to

-sovereigns.
-(Business corporations are an obvious example, but there
+the ostensible sovereigns.
+(Business corporations are an obvious example,

-within the city, globally and locally -- is likely to be occupied by
+politics within the city, globally and locally -- is likely to be

-a variety of authorities that contend with one another, cooperate at
+occupied by a variety of authorities that contend with one another,

-times, seek to be autonomous, and work to impose their will in various
+cooperate at times, seek to be autonomous, and work to impose their

-ways.
-When cities work, in the sense that they provide reasonably congenial
+will in various ways.
+When cities work, in the sense that they provide

 exaggerate the political importance of the state and give too little